-A. The placenta is a sac-like structure within the uterus (womb) where the baby develops during pregnancy.
+The placenta is a sac-like structure within the uterus (womb) where the baby develops during pregnancy.
 It contains a network of blood vessels that supply nutrients and oxygen to the baby through the umbilical cord.
 The baby ‘breathes’ through the umbilical cord, where a vein delivers oxygenated blood to the baby, and an artery passes deoxygenated blood back to the mother to pick up more oxygen.
 Anything that prevents the placenta and umbilical cord from delivering oxygen and nutrients to the baby (and getting rid of excess carbon dioxide in the baby) can cause the baby to be permanently injured.
-When a baby is deprived of oxygen for too long, brain cells can start to die, causing hypoxic ischemic encephalopathy (HIE), a permanent brain injury that can cause cerebral palsy and learning disabilities and developmental delays.
-Placental abruption is when the placenta separates from the inner wall of the uterus while the baby is still in the womb, disrupting normal nutrient and oxygen delivery.
+When a baby is deprived of oxygen for too long, brain cells can start to die, causing hypoxic-ischemic encephalopathy (HIE), a brain injury that can lead to seizures, cerebral palsy, intellectual disabilities, and other conditions.
+Placental abruption is a complication in which the placenta separates from the inner wall of the uterus while the baby is still in the womb, disrupting normal nutrient and oxygen transport.
 This can be very dangerous for the baby.
-If the separation occurs at the umbilical cord – which means the umbilical cord is no longer attached to the womb – the baby will be completely cut off from the mother and will not be receiving any oxygen or nutrients.
+If the separation occurs at the umbilical cord – which means the umbilical cord is no longer attached to the womb – the baby will be completely cut off from the mother’s circulation and will not be receiving any oxygen or nutrients.

 - Women who have given birth before

 - Mother over the age of 35 or younger than 20

 - Mothers with chronic (long-term) high blood pressure (hypertension/preeclampsia).
 This is the most common cause of placental abruption, and it occurs in approximately 44% of cases.